Dressed-Asymptotic States and QED Infrared Physics: Asymptotic states and -matrix

 Properties of the polarization vector of the photon field are given in Appendix \ref{App1}.
 In this case, we should consider the Dirac quantization, which simplifies the structure of the Hilbert space by prohibiting unphysical degrees of freedom, though it complicates the discussion of phase space.
 We will consider the gauge invariance of the theory after the discussion in the Coulomb gauge condition.

 In the previous sections, we have seen that the existence of the asymptotic interaction is essential in the dressed state formalisms.
 In the traditional calculation of the standard $S$-matrix of Eq.~(\ref{Sininteraction}), we use the standard Fock states as a basis by taking $\abs{t} \to \infty$ before calculating.
 However, in case there exists asymptotic interaction, we cannot replace the order of taking the limit.
 We may now understand that this is the source of the IR divergence.
-The KF formalism is an attempt to justify the replacement of taking the limit by the new definition of the $S$-matrix based on the dressed states containing an infinite number of photons.
+The KF formalism is an attempt to justify the replacement of the ordering of taking the limit by the new definition of the $S$-matrix based on the dressed states containing an infinite number of photons.
 As pointed out in Sec.~\ref{SecIID}, however, this justification is questionable due to the implicit time-dependence of the convergent conditions Eq.~(\ref{convergence condition}) and we could not be able to have dressed states in the limit of $\abs{t}\to\infty$.
 In addition, there are some other points which seem unnatural, such as the fact that the KF formalism also requires arguments of the UV side due to the existence of photons with any momenta, and the validity of the boundary condition $\hat{\R}(t=0)$ in the derivation of their dress operator.

-In the following, we solve these problems by introducing time scales $t=t_{\mathrm{I}/\mathrm{F}}$ where the ``in/out'' asymptotic states are defined.
-By using the formulation proposed in this paper, we consider the possibility that we cannot neglect the interaction even at the far past/future $t=t_{\mathrm{I}/\mathrm{F}}$.
-First, we rewrite the ``in'' state $\ket{\Psi_\alpha^+}$ in an equivalent form:
+In the following, we solve these problems by introducing time scale $T$ where the ``in/out'' asymptotic states are defined.
+Considering the possibility that we cannot neglect the interaction even at the far past/future $t=t_{\mathrm{I}/\mathrm{F}}$, we rewrite the ``in'' state and ``out'' state in equivalent forms: